kcmerrill/alfred/README.md

 `alfred speak` will perform both tasks in the specified order

 `alfred blurt` will perform both tasks at the same time

-## Quick Walkthrough

-To see a comprehensive list of features and functionality please [RTFM](TFM.md "additional documentation").

 ## Screencast/Demo